-Opinion: 'Campaigns Are Rewarded For Winning, Not Being Cost-Effective'
+Opinion: Campaigns Are Rewarded For Winning, Not Being Cost-Effective

 Does it still pay to "follow the money" in politics?
 Some of the campaigns that raised the most money in the 2020 elections still lost.

-Jaime Harrison's campaign for the senate in South Carolina raised more than $107 million dollars, according to the Center for Responsive Politics, which tracks campaign money - $40 million dollars more than his incumbent Republican opponent, Lindsey Graham.
+Jaime Harrison's campaign for the Senate in South Carolina raised more than $107 million, according to the Center for Responsive Politics, which tracks campaign money — $40 million more than his incumbent Republican opponent, Lindsey Graham.

 Mr. Harrison lost.

-So did the other candidates who raised the most—$88 million dollars in Kentucky, $68 million in Maine, $47 million in Iowa—in 4 of the 5 most expensive senate races, each of which attracted national attention.
+So did the other candidates who raised the most — $88 million in Kentucky, $68 million in Maine, $47 million in Iowa — in four of the five most expensive Senate races, each of which attracted national attention.

-The money in state campaigns sits atop enormous spending by Political Action Committees.
-The National Republican Senatorial Committee spent $139.8 million dollars, the Democratic Senatorial Committee $133.9 million dollars, Senate Majority PAC $78.9 million, and the America First PAC $36.2 million dollars.
-Michael Bloomberg reportedly gave more than $100 million dollars to election efforts in Florida, Ohio, and Texas.
+The money in state campaigns sits atop enormous spending by political action committees.
+The National Republican Senatorial Committee spent $139.8 million, the Democratic Senatorial Committee $133.9 million, Senate Majority PAC $78.9 million, and the America First PAC $36.2 million.
+Michael Bloomberg reportedly gave more than $100 million to election efforts in Florida, Ohio and Texas.

 All this money amassed at a time of hardship in America.